wpgp/peanutButter/README.md

 peanutButter includes an R shiny application that allows you to produce rapid-response gridded population estimates from building footprints.
 The peanutButter application is available on the web at <a href="https://apps.worldpop.org/peanutButter" target="_blank">https://apps.worldpop.org/peanutButter</a>.

-You can also run the application locally from your R console, but you will first need to download the source files from the web application.
+You can run the application locally from your R console, but you will first need to download the source files from the web application.
 Then, run the Shiny application locally using:

 ```r
 peanutButter::jelly(srcdir="c:/local_source_directory")